one region, twelve histories,

 This book weaves together a dozen such innovations.
 It explores the ways in which spiritual pluralism, cultural activism, and resilience in the face of complex social and environmental challenges have been born and nurtured on the islands and coastlines of the Greater Caribbean.

 From land politics, to student movements, to women's activism, this book conveys a wide array of stories and perspectives which respond to the region's persistent injustices.
-Taken together, they present a landscape of coexistence which is as multi-faceted and life-affirming as the women and men who created it.
+Taken together, they present a landscape of coexistence which is as multi-faceted and life-affirming as those who created it.

 - Oxford Research Encyclopedia, in the chapter "Circumventing Racialism through Mulataje" by José Buscaglia Salgado (2020)